← Back to SEO Guides

 Mixed search intent example showing informational and commercial search results

-Recognizing mixed intent helps SEO professionals design content that satisfies a broader range of user goals.
+Recognizing mixed intent helps content analysis design content that satisfies a broader range of user goals.

 Search Intent Evaluation Checklist